Chapter 5 BWV 135 Ach Herr, mich armen Sünder

 In Bach's Obituary, written by CPE Bach and Agricola and published in 1754 mention is made of his distinctive melodies which are described as 'strange' and 'like no others'.
-This is a good example; scrupulously shaped and crafted, ranging over nearly three octaves and carried forward through jagged shapes whilst radiating an unprecedented vigour and all the time reflecting the imagery of the text.
+This is a good example; scrupulously shaped and crafted, ranging over nearly three octaves and carried forward through jagged shapes whilst radiating an unprecedented vigour; yet all the time reflecting the imagery of the text.

 The bass enters on an extended run of quavers on the word weicht----away----an imperious instruction to the evildoers to disperse.
 But the expression of the singer's line alters subtly as the textual meanings change; the words----Jesus comforts me----has a softer, less aggressive feel as does the phrase----after lamentations (He) brings back the joyousness of the shining sun (from bar 46).
 The lifts on the word scheinen---shining----provide further fleeting examples of musical pictures.

 Thus, in the short space of three minutes Bach combines the contrasting moods of comfort and joy with more violent images of fleeing miscreants, wounding themselves with arrows of their own making.
 This is what he does so superbly, fusing disparate ideas and images into a totally unified and convincing art-piece.

 The chorale is, perhaps, not only one of the best known but also one of the most moving within the repertoire.
 It offers praise and glory to the Father, Son and Holy Ghost but this is not the extrovert, D major, fanfare-driven glorification we find so often in Bach's music.
 This is the quiet, reflective and personal glory which good Lutherans, as redeemed individuals, are constrained to offer up.